<<end of the world>>

 Here is an overview of the major events stated in the Bible, however they do not necessarily occur in this order and while we don’t know everything now, the certainties are the events, not necessarily the timing or the finer points.

 This is when the believers are caught up to be with Christ.
 There are differing views on the timings of this event.
-The most widely held belief is this could occur at any moment and consequently true Christians will be spared the full effects of the terrible world-wide suffering and controls that are subtly being introduced now (Jn 14:1-3; Rev 3:10).
+The most widely held belief is this could occur at any moment and consequently true Christians will be spared the full effects of the terrible world-wide suffering and controls that are presently being introduced (Jn 14:1-3; Rev 3:10).

 The Antichrist and the false prophet who are Satan’s puppets come to power and head up a religious system that requires worship of the Antichrist (Rev 19:20).
 The Abomination of desolation is the term used to describe some of the evil forced on people during this is period of increasing hardship experienced by all those on earth when many are martyred (Mt 24:4-34; Mk 13:5-27; Lk 21:5-28).
 During this time many, especially Jews, will turn to Christ with the promise that “Everyone who calls on the name of the Lord will be saved” (Act 2:17-21; Rev 7:14).
 The Antichrist will require everyone to accept an identifying mark on their body, however if received it will exclude them from God’s Kingdom (Rev 13:5,16-18, 14:9-12).

 Jesus returns and saves Jerusalem from annihilation by defeating the armies of the nations fighting under the orders of the Antichrist (Mk 14:62; Rev 19:11-21).